XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 If the transaction is successful:
 * The `Credential` object is created.
-* If `Issuer` is specified (i.e. the subject is creating the credential with the issuer's permission), then the `lsfAccepted` flag is enabled.
 * If `Subject` === `Account` (i.e. the subject and issuer are the same account), then the `lsfAccepted` flag is enabled.

 ## 6. Transaction: `CredentialAccept`